 Most pau d'arco products are not standardized, so it is hard to determine whether or not they contain a safe amount of these active substances.
 It is important to read the label carefully to make sure that the product actually contains Tabebuia avellanedae as an ingredient.

 DO NOT give pau d'arco to infants or children.

 It is important to discuss the dose with your provider, since large amounts of pau d'arco can be toxic.
 The risk of side effects seems to be greater when the dose of lapachol is more than 1.5 g per day.
 However, it can be hard to determine how much lapachol the powdered bark contains.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects, and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

-Talk to your health care provider to determine the proper dose of pau d'arco because too much can be dangerous.
+Talk to your provider to determine the proper dose of pau d'arco because too much can be dangerous.

 At recommended doses, side effects are uncommon but may include anemia, nausea, diarrhea, and dizziness.

 High doses can cause uncontrolled bleeding and vomiting.

 Pregnant and nursing women should not take pau d'arco.